PaulCaroline/CIS120_Final_Project/README.md

 - [ ] Consider adding settings to edit the number of stocks at the start of the game
 - [ ] Consider making menu tiles responsive to replace Game Setup dropdown
 - [ ] Complete Pikachu attack B effect and lightning bolt animation
+- [ ] Facilitate player deaths from falling, as well as fall recovery moves
+- [ ] Define limits for character jump heights and frequencies, and ensure a Platform GameObject from which to jump is available
 - [ ] Implement smash attack functionality and animations
 - [ ] Export finished product as a runnable .jar file